Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Introduction

-We applied Anomal-E on two benchmark NIDS datasets for network intrusion detection, where significant improvements over raw features demonstrated its potential via extensive experimental evaluation. \end{itemize}
+\item We apply Anomal-E on two benchmark NIDS datasets for network intrusion detection.
+Significant improvements over raw features demonstrate its potential via extensive experimental evaluation.

+\item We combine additional graph-based learning methods with anomaly detection algorithms for baseline comparisons.
+To the best of our knowledge, our work is the first to apply these novel and unique approaches for network attack detection. \end{itemize}

-The rest of the paper is organized as follows.
-Section~\ref{Background} discusses background, and Section~\ref{related} provides an overview of the key related works.
+The rest of the paper is organised as follows.
+Section~\ref{related} discusses related works, and Section~\ref{Background} provides an overview of the relevant background.
 Our proposed Anomal-E algorithm and the corresponding NIDS are introduced in Section~\ref{anoml-E}.
-Experimental evaluation results are presented in Section~\ref{results}, and Section \ref{conclusion} concludes the paper.
+Experimental evaluation results are presented in Section~\ref{results}.
+Section \ref{conclusion} uses the experimental results to argue for the practical applications of Anomal-E and discusses future research directions.